Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

    :target: ../../_images/Bricklets/bricklet_dual_relay_brickv.jpg

-Play around with the two relay buttons, you should hear the relay switching when toggeling the buttons.
+Play around with the two relay buttons, you should hear the relay switching when toggling the buttons.

 After this you can go on with writing your own application.
-See :ref:`Interface and Coding <dualrelay_programming_interfaces>` section for the API of the Dual Relay Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <dualrelay_programming_interfaces>` section
+for the API of the Dual Relay Bricklet and examples in different programming languages.

 .. _dualrelay_programming_interfaces: